ArtPoon/BioID/Trees.md

 This distinction can be confusing because we often reconstruct the phylogenetic tree by sequencing individual representatives from each population or species.
 (I concede that not everyone would agree with this interpretation!)

+## Why do we need phylogenies?

-Phylogenies provide a rigorous framework for the systematic classification of related infectious diseases.
+In the field of infectious disease and molecular epidemiology, phylogenies provide a rigorous framework for the systematic classification of related infections.
 Because characteristics (phenotypes) tend to be more similar between populations that are more closely related, mapping an infection to a phylogeny can provide an accurate and cost-effective prediction of clinically-significant phenotypes that would otherwise require weeks of laboratory processing to measure.